WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.3.0 =
-* New features.
-New permalink settings.
+* New features and bug fixes.
 Upgrade highly recommended.
 Please verify settings and flush permalinks on upgrade.
 Check the Changelog for more details